Ancient Artifax Galleries

 206 BC - 220 AD

 Large Han Dynasty greyware granary model.
 Typical of the type, but larger than most and in near excellent condition.
-Heavily encrusted on some areas but completely intact with no breaks, cracks or repairs.
-A few small scrapes and dings as would be expected, but overall a fine example
+Heavily encrusted on some areas but generally intact with no breaks, cracks or repairs.
+A chip at the outer edge of the spout rim and another at the base along with a few scrapes and dings as would be expected, but overall a fine example.

 10.5" tall x 5.5" across